microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 ### -Description
 A short explanation of the policies that are enforced by authenticationContextClassReference.
-This value should be used to provide secondary text to describe the authentication context class reference when building user facing admin experiences.
+This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
-For example, selection UX.
+For example, a selection UX.

 ```yaml
 Type: System.String